TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/LegacyInstallation.rst

 ===================

 This guide details how TYPO3 can be installed without using Composer.
-This method of installation is now considered out of date, users are strongly encouraged to use the Composer based :ref:`install-typo3`
+This method of installation is now considered out of date, users are strongly encouraged to use the Composer based :ref:`install`

 Installing on a Unix Server
 ===========================